jjkv/rubyttt/code_skeleton/README.md

- - `for_any_row_col_diag?` takes a lambda `linepred`, which takes a line (a row, column, or diagonal on the board, represented as an array of squares) and returns true or false. `for_any_row_col_diag?` answers true if `linepred` return true on *any* line on the board, false otherwise (this is explained further in board.rb).
+ - `for_any_row_col_diag?` takes a lambda `linepred`, which takes a line (a row, column, or diagonal on the board, represented as an array of squares) and returns true or false. `for_any_row_col_diag?` answers true if `linepred` returns true on *any* line on the board, false otherwise (this is explained further in board.rb).

  - `visualize`: prints the state of the board to stdout.